hdclark/DICOMautomaton/README.md

     and stall/hang future operations.
 This can be resolved by manually removing the mutex.

+  - If you are limited by an `OpenGL` version earlier than 3.0, for example in a `VirtualBox` virtual machine, the `SDL` viewer may fail to load.
+This can be worked around by switching to `Mesa`-based software rendering by configuring the entire system or defining the `LIBGL_ALWAYS_SOFTWARE=1` environment variable.

 ## Project Home

 The `DICOMautomaton` homepage can be found at <http://www.halclark.ca/>.
 Source